selectel/terraform-provider-selectel/website/docs/r/domains_rrset_v2.html.markdown

 page_title: "Selectel: selectel_domains_rrset_v2"
 sidebar_current: "docs-selectel-resource-domains-rrset-v2"
 description: |-
-  Creates and manages a rrset in Selectel DNS Hosting using public API v2.
+  Creates and manages a RRSet in Selectel DNS Hosting using public API v2.
 ---

 # selectel\_domains\_rrset\_v2

-Creates and manages a rrset in DNS Hosting using public API v2.
-For more information about rrset, see the [official Selectel documentation](https://docs.selectel.ru/networks-services/dns/records/).
+Creates and manages a RRSet in DNS Hosting using public API v2.
+For more information about RRSet, see the [official Selectel documentation](https://docs.selectel.ru/networks-services/dns/records/).

 ## Example usage